 different benefits

 Working for a different company could give you access to perks your main gig doesn’t provide.
 For example, you might get an employee discount at stores if you work for a grocery chain warehouse.
 Some part-time roles offer paid time off (PTO) and medical benefits.
+These side job benefits can significantly enhance your overall compensation package and provide additional security and convenience in your daily life.

 2 cons of working a side job